grohan1130/ersgan-knowledge-distillation/README.md

 # super-resolution-esrgan
-A student-teacher framework for image super-resolution leveraging ESRGAN's capabilities to enhance low-resolution images efficiently.
+A student-teacher network for image super-resolution leveraging ESRGAN's capabilities to enhance low-resolution images more efficiently.